cvan/firesnaggle/README.md

 # firesnaggle

 What's that?
 You have a website URL.
-And you need, what, a screenshot of said website at mobile width in Firefox?
+And you need, what, a screenshot (and the HTML) of said website at mobile width in Firefox?
 Well, gee golly, no look no further!
 Snaggle up with firesnaggle™ today!

 ## Installation